 Award-Winning Advocacy Results

 All students receive advocacy training by participating in the Herzog Moot Court Competition as part of the Lawyering Skills program.
-The Law School’s Center for Advocacy & Dispute Resolution is also the home of the Law School’s nationally recognized advocacy competition program.
+The Law School’s Trial Advocacy & Dispute Resolution Program is also the home of the Law School’s nationally recognized advocacy competition program.
 The program allows students to compete on a national level in numerous advocacy competitions.
-Team members are prepared for competition through rigorous practice sessions conducted by the Center’s faculty, adjunct faculty, and alumni.
+Team members are prepared for competition through rigorous practice sessions conducted by the program’s faculty, adjunct faculty, and alumni.

 UIC John Marshall continues its tradition of producing practice-ready attorneys through the strength and diversity of our clinical and externship programs.
 Through such programs, our students experience first-hand the challenges and rewards of practicing law.